Educational Block 3 | 1:40-2:55 p.m.

 Presenters: Jill Maurer, University of Virginia Gordie Center

-Priority Areas: Fraternity and Sorority Life, General, Student Affairs Leadership/VP of Student Affairs
+Priority Areas: General; Student Affairs Leadership/VP of Student Affairs;

 Program Abstract...